junxit/us-congress-bills-110/bill.md

 ---
 legis-num: H.R.
 4253
-congress: 110th CONGRESS
+congress: One Hundred Tenth Congress of the United States of America
-session: 2d Session
+session: At the Second Session
-chamber: In the House of Representatives, U. S.,
+chamber:
 ---

 # H.R.
 4253

-That the House agree to the amendment of the Senate to the bill (H.R.
-4253) entitled “An Act to improve and expand small business assistance programs for veterans of the armed forces and military reservists, and for other purposes”, with the following:
+> To improve and expand small business assistance programs for veterans of the armed forces and military reservists, and for other purposes.

-*In lieu of the matter proposed to be inserted by the amendment of the Senate, insert the following:*

 ## § 1.
 Short title